vippsas/vipps-order-management-api/vipps-order-management-api.md

 The Order Management API allows merchants to enrich Vipps Transactions.
 The information given in this API will be shown to the customer in the order history in their app.
-Order Management operates with 2 concepts: [Categories](#categories) (with images) and [Receipts](#Receipts).
+Order Management operates with two concepts: [Categories](#categories) (with images) and [Receipts](#Receipts).
 These concepts may be used separately or combined, and this guide will explain how to add them.

 Vipps Order Management enables you to communicate with your customers through the payment receipts in the Vipps app.
 The purpose of doing this is to give